Here’s a fun limerick I wrote awhile back in celebration of joining crochet motifs as you go:

 Once you learn how to do join-as-you-go crochet motifs, you’ll love how you won’t have to weave in zillions of loose ends when you’ve finished your projects.
 It’s definitely a technique worth learning.

 Check out Continuous Crochet and Seamless Crochet, two books by Kristin Omdahl that explore the join-as-you-go technique in depth.
 In my opinion, Seamless Crochet is the go-to reference on this topic.
 I had a hard time wrapping my head around how to turn any crochet motif pattern into a join-as-you-go pattern until I read this book.
-Continuous Crochet is a brand new follow-up to that book featuring even more amazing, up-to-date patterns that require minimal finishing.
+Continuous Crochet is a follow-up to that book featuring even more amazing, up-to-date clothing and accessory patterns that require minimal finishing.

 *To those of you who are outside the USA, please feel free to re-color any of our Fourth of July projects into other colors — maybe your own country’s colors if you like, or whichever color combinations you prefer.